Birmingham, USA | July 7 - 17, 2022

 Who do I report to?

 Volunteers accepted will be placed on a specific team.
-Each team will have 2 Team Captains.
-These team captains will be your main communication point for questions and engagement leading up to and during the event.
+Each team will have a Team Captains.
+The team captain will be your main communication point for questions and engagement leading up to and during the event.
 Team Captains will report to their assigned Volunteer Division Leads.

 How do I receive information?